After treatment for gall bladder cancer

 What follow-up do I need?

-Your doctor will tell you when he wants to see you again after your treatment.
+Your doctor will tell you when they want to see you again after your treatment.

 The follow-up may involve having a physical exam, an ERCP or blood tests.
 You will also have the chance to ask any questions you have, and to let your doctor know if you are having any problems or finding it hard to cope.